Australian Cobberdogs Coats and Colours

 COLOURS EXPLAINED

-BROWN
+BROWN (Rare group)

 The true Brown has almost been lost due to uneducated crossbreeding.
-The Best Browns maintain their genetic colour traits when bred from Raven and white parentage.
+The Best Browns maintain their genetic colour traits when bred from Raven parentage.
 Sadly this magnificent colour is rare due to being bred to dogs with the silvering gene such as the Cafe` Most puppies born brown will change to Cafe`by adulthood.

 |

 Best Browns start off in puppies as a rich almost black brown, so dark it can look raven, Weather and particularly sun will fade the tips of the coat with bronze/gold highlights, but the rich colour is solid and very apparent toward the skin as adults.
 Sun tips must not be penalised.
-Pigment (nose, eye & mouth rims and foot pads) must be strong rose [liver] coloured. |
+Pigment (nose, eye & mouth rims and foot pads) must be strong rose [liver] coloured.
+It is impossible to guarantee a coffee brown will remain dark for like is is a rare colour |

 Cafe`